-No one doubts neither in public nor private healthcare industry about the need to undertake a deep transformation to optimize processes through digitization.
-The largest clinics have been taking steps towards that goal for years, thanks to the analysis of Big Data and access to the Internet, allowing patients to maintain online consultations through videoconferencing, for example, or removing paper from signatures to carry out the process in tablets through digital signatures, for example introducing biometrics in the healthcare industry.
+No one doubts neither in the public nor the private healthcare industry about the need to undertake a deep transformation to optimize processes through digitization.
+The largest clinics have been taking steps towards that goal for years, thanks to the analysis of Big Data and Internet availability, allowing patients to access online consultations through videoconferencing, for example, or removing the necessity for paper by enabling digital signatures on tablets, through introducing biometrics in the healthcare industry.
 Smaller clinics, on the other hand, remain rudimentary, using paper for patient records and for signatures on any type of document.

-Today, a few months after the appearance of the coronavirus and as we dive into “the new normality”, we realise that this trend towards healthcare industry digitalization, has become inexorably and overnight in a need to avoid contacts and agglomerations keeping the safety distances between patients and health professionals.
+Today, a few months after the emergence of the coronavirus and as we dive into “the new normality”, we realise that this trend towards healthcare industry digitalization, has become overnight a necessity to avoid contacts and crowds by keeping safe distances between patients and health professionals.

-— The ability to authorize a banking transaction with the face or access a mobile app with the iris seems more secure and simple than doing so with a user name and password— banks and financial sector companies assured us, — but the market is not yet mature enough for its adoption.
-When you have more customers in this sector, come back and knock on our door, we will surely incorporate it. — It was not until the incorporation of biometric sensors in mobile devices when these technologies began to be massively adopted for a wide range of use cases.
+— The ability to authorize a banking transaction with your face or access a mobile app with your iris seems more secure and simple than doing so with a user name and password— banks and financial sector companies assured us, — but the market is not yet mature enough for its adoption.
+When you have more customers in this sector, come back and knock on our door, we will surely incorporate it. — It was not until the incorporation of biometric sensors in mobile devices when these technologies began to be massively adopted for a wide range of uses.

 On the other hand, we quickly closed projects with our digital signature solution, many of them with clinics in the health sector.
 In this case the advantages were so obvious that its use was soon standardized, as our biometric signature meets all legal requirements set out in the many regulations and standards for electronic and digital signatures, removing paper, making the process more eco-friendly and consequently reducing costs, while improving the user experience and allowing the signing process anywhere at any time.